- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 A long-running tradition in North Texas, the Dallas Holiday Parade is the largest one-day season event.
 Huge crowds gather to watch floats, dancers, and marching bands make their way through the streets of the downtown area.

-It starts on December 5 at 10 AM and runs for a full two hours, but other festivities will be in full swing between 8 AM and 1 PM.
+It starts on December 2, 2023 at 9am and runs for a full two hours, but other festivities will also be in full swing during the day.

 Food trucks serve up classic Texas fare, and of course, lots of holiday treats, and there are a number of family-friendly activities to enjoy before and after the main event.